MicrosoftDocs/Hololens/hololens/app-deploy-store-business.md

 To prepare for distributing an app to HoloLens 2 devices using Intune, you first need to download the app package file from the Microsoft Store for Business (or obtain the app package file directly from the app vendor).

-__1. Configure the Microsoft Store for Business website to display offline apps__:
+1. __Configure the Microsoft Store for Business website to display offline apps__:
   1. Using a web browser on a PC, sign in to the [Microsoft Store for Business](https://businessstore.microsoft.com/).
   1. Click __Manage__ (on the top navigation).
   1. Click __Settings__ (on the left navigation).